TelepathicGrunt/CommandStructures/README.md

 &nbsp;

-Don't forget to change \<modversion> with the actual latest version of this mod like `1.2.1` for example.
+Don't forget to change \<modversion> with the actual latest version of this mod like `1.2.1` for example. (note, see 1.19 branch for new format if you're on 1.19)

 <blockquote>dependencies {